Skip to content

 Agent-first software design architects systems where AI agents are primary consumers — machine-readable APIs and structured outputs replace visual UIs as the default interaction surface.

-Traditional software design optimizes for human comprehension: dashboards, forms, visual hierarchies.
+Traditional software design optimizes for human comprehension: dashboards, forms, and visual hierarchies.
 Agent-first design inverts this.
-The primary consumer is a program that reads structured data, calls APIs, and acts on machine-readable state exposed through interfaces like MCP.
+The main consumer is a program that reads structured data, calls APIs, and acts on machine-readable state exposed through interfaces like MCP.
 Human interfaces become a layer on top, not the foundation.

 This does not remove humans from the loop.
-It designs the data and control plane for machines first, then renders human-friendly views from the same substrate — the agent-computer interface approach.
-Anthropic frames this as the agent-computer interface (ACI) — investing the same design effort into machine-facing interfaces as into human-computer interfaces (HCI).
+You design the data and control plane for machines first, then render human-friendly views from the same source — the agent-computer interface approach.
+Anthropic frames this as the agent-computer interface (ACI), and puts the same design effort into machine-facing interfaces as into human-computer interfaces (HCI).

 Replace dashboards with queryable APIs.
 Where a human reads a status page, an agent reads a JSON endpoint.
 The structured format is the primary artifact.